blackchip-org/zc/doc/zlib/bool.md

 - Prelude: dev
 - Use: include

-Comparision operations are parsed as numerics when possible.
+Comparison operations are parsed as numerics when possible.
 Therefore the following values are considered equal:

 - `1234.56`
 - `1234.560`